-Brands are catching on, too -- the kinds of visuals remain important to marketing.
+Brands are catching on, too — these kinds of visuals remain important to marketing.
 But make no mistake: Taking a great photo on your smartphone is not as simple as pointing and shooting.
-There are plenty of bad smartphone photos out there -- I'm sure you've seen at least a few.
+There are plenty of bad smartphone photos out there — I'm sure you've seen at least a few.

 What's the secret to taking great pictures with your smartphone, then?
 As it turns out, there are a few of them.
 Check out these tips below to improve your smartphone photography game.
 (And once you have the photo-taking part down, check out some of the best photo editing apps for mobile.)